avabellaw/project-portfolio/readme.md

 # Packages

+* python-dotenv
-python-dotenv - Allows you to set enviroment variables in root .env.py
+  * Allows you to set enviroment variables in root .env.py
+* flask_restful

 # Design